Soft tissue injuries and Physicool

 - Muscle function may be affected, depending on the severity of the strain.

-As mentioned previously, quick and appropriate treatment is important to aid the healing process and lower the risk of a recurring injury.
-The immediate application of a Physicool cooling bandage to the affected area can help to reduce inflammation and pain.
+Early and effective management is important to help aid the healing process and lower the risk of recurrent injury.
+The immediate application of a Physicool cooling bandage to the affected area will help reduce pain and inflammation.

-In the early stages, soft tissue injuries are characterized by an acute inflammatory response, in which PRICE (Protection, rest, ice, compression and elevation) is one of the most recommended approaches for managing soft tissue injuries.
-The aim of doing this is to reduce swelling, inflammation, bruising and pain in order to create the optimum conditions for healing to take place.
+In the early stages, soft tissue injuries are characterized by an acute inflammatory response.
+PRICE (Protection, rest, ice, compression and elevation) is one of the most recommended approaches for managing soft tissue injuries.
+The aim is to minimize bruising, swelling, inflammation and pain, to provide the optimum conditions for healing to take place.

 Seek medical advice if:

 - There is significant pain, swelling or loss of function

 - You think there may be a fracture